zerocube/github-runners/README.md

 Documentation for each component can be found in the respective directory, e.g. `lib/runner-ami`.

+## Other useful components

+You may also want to use [AMI Sweeper](https://github.com/zerocube/ami-sweeper) to clean up old AMIs from RunnerAMI's EC2 Image Builder component.

 ## Useful commands

  * `npm run build`   compile typescript to js